Facebook algorithm changes? Focus on own media

 Every company is an experiment.
 A learning on the way.
 And yet even among all tech giants, few experiments seem so emotionally laden as Facebook’s.
 The company has inserted itself between us and our friends — and between us and the news (fake or real) — and the ultimate result is anyone’s guess.
 The company and its positioning bring along a trust and credibility issue.

 Facebook knew it had a problem.
 It’s the cry of a mother for the kid stop wasting time on the platform.
 It’s the page/publisher who promotes (internet) ‘get-rich-quick schemes’ and lousy seminars.
 It’s the fake news ‘clan’ promoting hate and political racism.
 It’s the communities doing social causes and wide good.
-It’s the recently redundant who now produces cupcakes.
+It’s recently redundant who now produces cupcakes.
 It’s the pensioner trying to find what’s going on in the (timeline) world.
 All of them on the same platform.

 Facebook failed on “Social = happy”

 Zuckerberg cites research that has been done (by Facebook and other sources) about the impact of social media on the population, and the results are not great.
-In December, Facebook admitted in a post titled, Hard Questions: Is Spending Time on Social Media Bad for Us? that it poses a mental health risk: “…when people spend a lot of time passively consuming information–reading but not interacting with people–they report feeling worse afterward…researchers hypothesize that reading about others online might lead to negative social comparison–and perhaps even more so than offline, since people’s posts are often more curated and flattering.”
+In December, Facebook admitted in a post titled, Hard Questions: Is Spending Time on Social Media Bad for Us? that it poses a mental health risk: “…when people spend a lot of time passively consuming information–reading but not interacting with people–they report feeling worse afterwards…researchers hypothesize that reading about others online might lead to negative social comparison–and perhaps even more so than offline, since people’s posts are often more curated and flattering.”
 The same research suggests that those “actively interacting with people” do feel better.

 The platform became full of fast, cheap video, which meant lots of stock footage with captions over it.
 This sort of video is one of the obvious losers in FB’s announcement.
 If you like passively watching 90-sec videos with the sound off, start looking at them elsewhere.